 Patient education and self-management

 Developing cancer nursing research capability

-The VCCC Alliance is committed to developing cancer nursing research capability across the clinical member organisations.
+The VCCC Alliance is committed to developing research capability across clinical member organisations and beyond.

 The key element of growing research capability is centred around a Nurse-led Research Hub (the Hub).
 The Hub is a practical and interactive initiative that supports connections, research knowledge and opportunities for nurses across the clinical members of the VCCC Alliance.

-The Hub uses multiple strategies and activities to support nurses to engage in research, such as:
+The Hub uses multiple strategies and activities to support nurses to: